will-mccormack/CS-M148-Proj/README.md

-(i) Dataset Description
+## Dataset Description

-Our analysis uses a Spotify tracks dataset containing audio features, genre information, and track popularity scores.
-The dataset includes continuous audio descriptors such as danceability, energy, loudness, speechiness, instrumentalness, valence, and tempo, along with categorical metadata including genre and explicitness.
-The primary response variable is Spotify popularity, measured on a 0–100 scale.

-Prior to modeling, uninformative or redundant identifiers were removed, numeric features were standardized when required, and categorical genre information was encoded for use in downstream models.
-Tracks with identical audio features but differing genre labels were consolidated to reduce redundancy.
-Consistent training and validation splits were used across all modeling tasks.
+For our project, we selected the Spotify Prediction Dataset, sourced from Spotify’s Web API.
+This dataset is vast and high-dimensional: it contains 114,000 tracks across 125 genres with 20 features total.
+Each track has its own row and represents an observational unit.
+The most relevant columns consist of audio features, including but not limited to danceability, energy, loudness, and tempo, all of which are continuous variables scored from 0-100.
+Our response variable is Popularity, which Spotify computes algorithmically per track and is primarily based on number of plays and how recent those plays were (also measured on a 0-100 scale).
+Other columns provide information about track metadata, such as track_id, artists, duration_ms.
+Various adjustments were made to the original dataset for usability purposes in our analysis, all of which are detailed in the following sections.

-(ii) Problem Overview
+## Problem Overview

-The goal of this project is to predict track popularity using available audio characteristics and metadata.
-Popularity is influenced by many external factors not captured in the dataset, so the predictive signal available from audio features alone is limited.
-As a result, the objective is not to perfectly predict popularity, but to identify features that show consistent association with popularity and to evaluate how different modeling approaches handle this noisy setting.
+Our primary goal for this project is to develop a model that can predict track popularity, using audio features as our predictor variables.
+This task is highly complex, as there are dozens of factors that contribute to a track’s popularity, many of which are not included in the dataset (for example, the extent to which a song is promoted prior to release would likely have influence on its popularity; our analysis won’t be able to capture this).
+Given the limiting nature of solely relying on genre and audio features, the objective becomes identifying data variables that demonstrate a consistent association with popularity.
+We are also interested to see how different modeling approaches handle this noisy setting.

 (iii) Key Methodology